 Maybe not.
 Your lifestyle, genetics, and many factors will always play a part in whether or not you’ll look like the latest supermodel.
 But your every day actions will always play a part in whether or not you look roly-poly!

 Eat three meals a day and don’t skip breakfast.
 Avoid fatty and excessively sugary food where you can and pick healthier choices.
 Try not to nibble between meals.
 If you’ve got a sweet tooth allow yourself a couple of sweets after a meal.
-Clean your teeth when you’ve had your tea to reduce the urge to snack at night.
+Clean your teeth after meals to reduce the urge to snack (or chew gum).
 If you are used to big portions start to slowly reduce the size of them.
 Use a smaller plate.
 Walk a little bit more.

 Do a variety of things to reduce the calories that you take in, and a bit more exercise to burn some more off.
 Slowly reduce what you eat and increase what you do.
 Don’t make yourself miserable and make small but increasing lifestyle changes that you can maintain.

 I bet you feel more positive now about losing weight ready for the skimpy clothes of spring!

 Will you ever be rich?

 Take a look around your home.
 Do you spend a lot of money and have to buy what you see?
 Yes?
 In that case you’ll never be rich.

 It makes sense to have a nest egg to tide you through a few months if the worst happens and you lose your job.
 In these uncertain times, no one knows whether they will be out of work so it makes sense to save some money while you can.